Isaiah Thomas (politician): Housing

 As of November 2019, Thomas supports rent stabilization policies.

 Substance Use

 In March 2020 Thomas supported, during a committee voice vote, legislation that would label a supervised injection site as a "nuisance health establishment" and give City Council more control over licensing and location of supervised injection sites.

-Employment
+Labor and Employment

 In December 2020, Thomas introduced legislation to require hotels and food service contractors at the airport and the stadiums to retain workers instead of firing them if the contract or employer is sold.
+Thomas also sponsored and moved legislation during the COVID-19 pandemic to require 50% of the city's request-for-proposals (RFPs) bids would be granted to Philadelphia businesses.